LaRouche movement: Political opponents

 According to courtroom testimony by FBI agent Richard Egan, Jeffrey and Michelle Steinberg, the heads of LaRouche's security unit, boasted of placing harassing phone calls all through the night to the general counsel of the Federal Elections Commission (FEC) when the FEC was investigating LaRouche's political contributions.

-During the grand jury hearings followers picketed the courthouse, chanted "Weld is a fag", distributed leaflets accusing Weld of involvement in drug dealing, and "sang a jingle advocating that he be hanged in public".
+During the grand jury hearings followers picketed the courthouse, chanted "Weld is a fag", distributed leaflets accusing U.S. Attorney William Weld of involvement in drug dealing, and "sang a jingle advocating that he be hanged in public".

 The Schiller Institute sent a team of ten people, headed by James Bevel, to Omaha, Nebraska, to pursue the Franklin child prostitution ring allegations in 1990.
 Among the charges investigated by the grand jury was that the Omaha Police Chief Robert Wadman and other men had sex with a 15-year-old girl at a party held by the bank's owner.
 The LaRouche groups insisted there was a cover-up.
 They distributed copies of the Schiller Institute's New Federalist newspaper and went door-to-door in Wadman's neighborhood, telling residents he was a child molester.
 When Wadman took a job with the police department in Aurora, Illinois, LaRouche followers went there to demand he be fired, and after he left there followed him to a third city to make accusations.

 In the 1970s, Nelson Rockefeller was a central figure in the movement's theories.
 An FBI file described them as a "clandestinely oriented group of political schizophrenics who have a paranoid preoccupation with Nelson Rockefeller and the CIA."
 The movement strongly opposed Rockefeller's nomination for U.S. vice president and heckled his appearances.
 Federal authorities were reportedly concerned that the situation might turn violent.

 One target of LaRouche's attention has been Henry Kissinger.
 LaRouche allegedly has called Kissinger a "faggot", a "traitor", a British or Soviet agent and a "Nazi", and has linked him to the murder of Aldo Moro.
 His followers heckled and disrupted Kissinger's appearances.
 In 1982, a member of LaRouche's Fusion Energy Foundation, Ellen Kaplan, asked Kissinger at an airport terminal if it were true that he slept with young boys; Kissinger and his wife, Nancy, were on their way to a heart operation.
 In response, Nancy Kissinger grabbed the woman by the throat.
 Kaplan pressed charges and the case went to trial.
-In 1986 Janice Hart held a press conference to say that Kissinger was part of the international "drug mafia".
+In 1986, Janice Hart held a press conference to say that Kissinger was part of the international "drug mafia".
 Asked whether Jews were behind drug trafficking Hart replied, "That's totally nonsense.
 I don't consider Henry Kissinger a Jew.
 I consider Henry Kissinger a homosexual."